dreamcatcher-tech/network/Inbox/2025-06-09 1006 registering handlers.md

 so for the home repo, we could sit atop all the navigate to calls, and override what the repo had installed, if we said we preferred to use our own handlers ?

+The files app should show the registered handlers for the file, and you can select which one you want.

+There should be a handler that is the "choose what to do" handler, where it acts like an intelligent handler.
+Stops the problem where multiple apps are registered for a given file type and its hard to choose when to use which one plus the apps compete for that space.

+so we'd have some standard verbs, but then napps could add their own ?

+we should just copy the mailcap file format, since this is simple and plaintext.